Gilnaa/gilnaa.github.io.src/content/blog/01-gretap-bug.md

 Okay, so I've messed up.
-You might have guessed it, but all of this time I've been operating under this implicit assumption that the kernel that the kernel shipped with with Ubuntu is the regular, mainline, vanilla, stock kernel.
+You might have guessed it, but all of this time I've been operating under this implicit assumption that the kernel that's shipped with with Ubuntu is the regular, mainline, vanilla, stock kernel.

 Good ol' kernel.